 Collective press releases will be agreed by all parties before release.
 Members are encouraged to issue organisation-specific press releases and to make use of social media to reach a wider audience.
 These should include appropriate reference to the Devon Climate Emergency process and groupings.

 Membership will be by invitation to strategic and membership organisations to provide officer representation across the identified sectors (to retain political impartiality).
+View the work of the partner organisations here.
 Organisations currently involved are:

 Dartmoor National Park Authority